-- 250 - 251 1.
-All officers shall serve at the pleasure of the Port of Seattle Commission and shall carry out the responsibilities described in these bylaws.
-Commission officers may be censured or 252 253 removed from office at any public meeting of the port commission legally convened in 254 accordance with applicable laws and these bylaws.
-The Code of Ethics for Port 255 Commissioners shall identify the procedures for addressing complaints of misconduct, abuse of authority, and neglect of the duties of office by officers.
-If a majority of the 256 257 commissioners determine that an officer should be censured or removed from office, this 258 decision shall require a vote of the majority of commissioners as prescribed by applicable 259 law and these bylaws. - 260 - Election.
-At the first meeting of each calendar year, the commission shall elect a vice president and secretary.
-As described elsewhere in this article, The vice president shall succeed to the office of president in the following calendar year at the expiration of his or her term as vice president.

-- 3. Term of office.
-An officer's term shall run from the date of election until the end of the
+- 1. All officers shall serve at the pleasure of the Port of Seattle Commission and shall carry out the responsibilities described in these bylaws.
+Commission officers may be censured or removed from office at any public meeting of the port commission legally convened in accordance with applicable laws and these bylaws.
+The Code of Ethics for Port Commissioners shall identify the procedures for addressing complaints of misconduct, abuse of authority, and neglect of the duties of office by officers.
+If a majority of the commissioners determine that an officer should be censured or removed from office, this decision shall require a vote of the majority of commissioners as prescribed by applicable law and these bylaws. - 2.
+Election.
+At the first meeting of each calendar year, the commission shall elect a president, vice president, and secretary.
+The vice president shall succeed to the office of president in the following calendar year at the expiration of his or her term as vice president. - 3.
+Term of office.
+An officer's term shall run from the date of election until the end of the calendar year.

-calendar year.

-- 268

-- 269 4.
-Commission officer vacancy. - 270
+- 4. Commission officer vacancy.